-The ‘C’ brand was last used in 2013 on the C30 coupe-hatch.
-However, a lot has changed at Volvo from that time which would influence the direction of the Volvo C40.
+Before the launch of the C40, Volvo last used the ‘C’ brand in 2013 on the C30 coupe-hatch.
+However, a lot has changed at Volvo from that time, which influences Volvo C40.

 Coupe variants of SUV are in style, and manufacturers including JLR and BMW cashed in on the trend with the Evoque and X2, both key competitors for the Volvo C40.
-The sleeker design of a coupe over the XC40’s boxy SUV styling results in better aerodynamics.
-Where the Evoque and X2 are available with PHEV options, the Volvo C40 offer the distinction of featuring an all electric drivetrain.
+The sleeker design over the XC40’s boxy SUV styling results in better aerodynamics.
+Where the Evoque and X2 are available with PHEV options, the Volvo C40 offers the distinction of featuring an all-electric drivetrain.

-While the Volvo XC40 Recharge stands upright and looks boxy, the Volvo C40 takes a more dynamic approach on the design front.
-The curvy headlights complement the roofline that falls more steeply.
-The coupe-styling is elegant and hasn’t been overdone like on the bigger models that often end up like jacked-up sedans.
-The chunkier alloy wheels, sleeker tail lights, sportier roof spoiler, tailgate spoiler, and flatter, more concave tailgate are some other interesting bits of the design.
+While the XC40 Recharge stands upright and looks boxy, the C40 takes a sportier approach on the design front.
+The curvy lights complement the roofline that falls more steeply.
+The coupe-styling is elegant and hasn’t been overdone like the bigger models that often end up like jacked-up sedans.
+Sleeker taillights, sportier roof spoiler, tailgate spoiler, and flatter, more concave tailgate are other interesting external features.

-Another exterior aspect where the Volvo C40 differentiates from the Volvo XC40 Recharge is pixel LED headlights.
+Both Volvo electric car models feature Pixel LED headlights.
 Each headlight is made of 84 Pixel LEDs, and when the vehicle’s camera detects oncoming vehicles, they can shade out up to five vehicles each.
 So, other drivers won’t get dazzled even when driving with a full beam.
-Fjord Blue metallic is the hero color of the Volvo C40, another exclusive.

-The Volvo C40’s interior has the same design with the only perceivable change in the bezel design of the dashboard.
+The Volvo C40’s interior has the same design.
 The C40 is the first Volvo model with a leather-free interior.
 All the elements, including the steering wheel, gear shifter, and upholstery, use sustainable materials instead of leather.
-A range of decor options is available that is unique to the model.
+A range of decor options is available that are unique to the coupe model.

 |Motors||Two (front & rear)||Two (front & rear)|

-The XC40 Recharge is one of the safest cars Volvo has built, said Malin Ekholm, head of safety at Volvo cars.
-Engineers developed a new and unique safety structure for passengers and the battery pack in the Recharge, as well as it give it a reinforced frontal structure to deal with the absence of the engine.
+The XC40 Recharge is one of the safest Volvos built, said Malin Ekholm, former head of safety at Volvo cars.
+Engineers developed a new and unique safety structure for passengers and the battery pack in the XC40 Recharge to give it a reinforced frontal structure to deal with the absence of the engine.
 The same elements are assumed to have been carried on to the Volvo C40, making it one of the safest coupe-crossovers on sale.

-In March 2020, Volvo inaugurated a brand new battery assembly line at its Belgian manufacturing plant in Ghent, where it builds the XC40 Recharge.
-The carmaker signed long-term supply agreements for its battery needs with CATL of China and LG Chem of South Korea.
-It will build the C40 alongside the XC40 Recharge at this plant.
+Volvo Cars started manufacturing the Volvo C40 Recharge on October 7, 2021.
+It rolls out the C40 Recharge and XC40 Recharge from Ghent, Belgium.
+The company had inaugurated a brand new battery assembly line for its EVs at its Belgian manufacturing plant in Ghent in March 2020.
+The carmaker has also signed long-term supply agreements for its battery needs with CATL of China and LG Chem of South Korea.